Modern times: toilet paper with that order?

 But a roll of toilet paper?

 Darren Parent figured why not?
 These are strange times.
-Less a gimmick than a real need under the cloud of coronavirus, Parent on Thursday gave away rolls of toilet paper to customers at his Zio's Twelve 21 Pizzeria and Restaurant in North Port.
+Less a gimmick than a real need under the cloud of coronavirus, Parent gave away rolls of toilet paper to customers Thursday at his Zio’s Twelve 21 Pizzeria and Restaurant in North Port.

 The two-ply giveaway was more about frustration, he said, in a bind this week shopping for, among other things, rolls of TP.
 Stores were flushed clean by inflamed customers hoarding toilet paper, sanitizers and paper towels, he said.